Details

 Q16: What is the most likely scenario for the case?

 A16: This is a tough, yet often asked question.
-The most likely scenario that has
+We are constantly trying to

 Q17: Has (fill in the lead or suspect) been considered?